Table of Contents

 Finding a good primary care doctor is a challenge, especially in a new country.
 Contact the United States Embassy in your new country for guidance.
 They will have resources like lists of English-speaking doctors and specialists in your new area.
 Don’t forget to look into dentists as well.
 And locate the emergency room nearest to your new home to be ready for any urgent situations.

-Deciding What to Do with Your Current Home When Moving Internationally
+Deciding What to Do with Your Current Home When Moving Overseas

-Selling Your Current Home Before You Move Internationally
+Selling Your Current Home Before You Move Overseas

 Depending on if you plan to move to a new country temporarily or permanently, you might choose to sell your current home to have one less thing on your plate.
 Make sure to do this enough time ahead of your move so you can handle the closing ahead of your move abroad.